Knoxville College: Accreditation loss, reorganization attempts, and closure

 In May 2016, the Tennessee Department of Environment and Conservation recommended the college become a state Superfund site due to ongoing contamination concerns from the Stewart Science Hall.
 In September 2016, the City of Knoxville demanded that Knoxville College make repairs to fourteen of its buildings within 90 days or face condemnation.
 City crews subsequently boarded up the buildings.
 The Knoxville Fire Department responded to between four and five fires at abandoned buildings on campus in 2016, and estimated that since the buildings began falling into disuse after 1997, they had responded to twenty or thirty such fires there.

 As of August 2018, most of the campus sits abandoned, in an advanced state of disrepair.
 Most buildings are open to vagrants and vandals.
 This has caused severe damage to the buildings.
 The former college center has been set on fire twice.
-Since early 2018 The college administrative offices are back on campus again, occupying The college Annex which is next to McMillan Chapel.
-Plans have been made to renovate McMillan chapel and the Alumni Library.
-This is scheduled to take place in 2019.
+Since early 2018, the college administrative offices are back on campus again, occupying the college Annex which is next to McMillan Chapel.
+Plans have been made to renovate McMillan Chapel and the Alumni Library.

+In 2023, Knoxville College's Vice President Dasha Lundy has been on a team working in collaboration with the University of Tennessee, Morris Brown College in Atlanta and other schools, to regain their accreditation by 2024 which is Knoxville College’s main priority now.
+In August 2024, the college applied for accreditation with the Transnational Association of Christian Colleges and Schools.